sriniip/axway-open-docs/content/en/docs/apim_installation/apigw_upgrade/upgrade_cassandra_31110.md

 2. Backup Cassandra using the backup tool.

     The API Gateway backup tool is located in `install_dir/apigateway/tools/apigw-backup-tool`.
 To get started, you must copy the `apigw
 -backup-tool` folder to your Cassandra node.
-Update the `/conf/apigw-backup-tool.ini` file to configure your backup (see [Apache Cassand ra backup and restore](/docs/cass_admin/cassandra_bur/#update-your-configuration-file)).
+Update the `/conf/apigw-backup-tool.ini` file to configure your backup (see [Apache Cassandra backup and restore](/docs/cass_admin/cassandra_bur/#update-your-configuration-file)).

     After the configuration is set and Cassandra is running, run the following command to validate the configuration:
     ```